ChristosHadjichristofi/NodeRed-SmartHome/README.md

 Unexpected events throughout the week
 * On Tuesday at 13:00 burglars broke into John's house using the door in the living room
 * On Friday at 20:00 there was a fire in John's kitchen
-* On Sunday at 16:00 the temperature sensor malfunctioned
+* On Sunday at 16:00 a temperature sensor malfunctioned

 Based on the above a script was created, that simulates John's life for a period of a week.